 Symptoms of complex regional pain syndrome vary greatly and do not follow a pattern; they may include sensory, focal autonomic (vasomotor or sudomotor), and motor abnormalities.
 Symptoms are unilateral; bilateral symptoms at onset suggest a different diagnosis.

-Pain—burning or aching—is common.
-It does not follow the distribution of a single peripheral nerve; it may worsen with changes in environment or emotional stress.
-Allodynia and hyperalgesia may occur.
+Pain—usually burning or aching—is a core diagnostic feature.
+It does not follow the distribution of a single peripheral nerve; it is regional, even when caused by injury to a specific nerve, as occurs in CRPS type II.
+It may worsen with changes in the environment or emotional stress.
+Allodynia and/or hyperalgesia are usually present, indicating central sensitization.
 Pain often causes patients to limit use of an extremity.

 Psychologic distress (eg, depression, anxiety, anger) is common, fostered by the poorly understood cause, lack of effective therapy, and prolonged course.

 Diagnosis of CRPS